pineappledr/vigil-addons/snapraid/README.md

 The Hub retries registration with exponential backoff (2s to 60s).
 Check:

 1. `vigil.server_url` in `config.hub.yaml` points to the correct Vigil Server HTTP address (e.g., `http://192.168.1.10:9080`).
-2. `vigil.token` matches a token generated in the Vigil UI "Add Add-on" dialog.
+2. `vigil.token` matches a token generated in the Vigil UI "New Add-on" dialog.
 Tokens expire after 1 hour.
 3. The token must be bound to an add-on in the Vigil UI before the Hub can connect.
 If you see `"Token not yet bound"` errors, complete the registration form in the Vigil UI first.
 4. If the Hub starts without a token (`vigil.token: ""`), it runs in standalone mode and logs a warning.